Skip to content

 Why are there more government than private tenders?

-The Commonwealth Government (AUS) and the New Zealand Government set procurement rules which govern how their government entities buy goods and services.
-The Government Procurement Rules help support good market engagement, leading to better outcomes for agencies, suppliers, and taxpayers.
+The Commonwealth Government (Australia) and the New Zealand Government have procurement rules that govern how their government entities buy goods and services.
+These rules support open market engagement, leading to better outcomes for agencies, suppliers, and taxpayers.

-A key focus of the Rules is the importance of open competition – giving all businesses the chance to participate, and giving them enough time to respond to opportunities appropriately.
-They also help to:
+A key focus of the rules is open competition, giving all businesses the chance to participate and enough time to respond to opportunities appropriately.
+The rules also help to align procurement practice with international best practice, encourage more strategic procurement approaches, foster competition and innovation, and promote broader environmental, social, cultural, and economic outcomes.

-Private companies are not obligated to follow these same rules, and hence they can choose whether to go out to public tender or not.
+Private companies are not obligated to follow these same rules and can choose whether to go out to public tender or not.

 Can anyone respond to a tender?

 Yes.
-If the tender is advertised as an open tender, any business that considers it can meet the requirements may respond.
+If a tender is advertised as an open tender, any business that considers itself able to meet the requirements and eligibility criteria may respond.
+Note that some tenders may still specify eligibility criteria such as industry licences, certifications, or minimum experience requirements.

 Do you need a business number to tender (ABN/NZBN)?